Hundredfold Leverage Life-and-Death Game: A Review of Recent Crazy Bets and Gambles by Crypto Whales

 - Adjusting Position: Closing Part of BTC, Adding to ETH

 At 11:30 PM, Trump's speech quickly heated market sentiment, with BTC breaking through $87,000 and ETH surpassing $2,250.
-The whale's position turned from a floating loss to a floating profit, with ETH long positions reaching a floating profit of $6.46 million.
+The whale's position turned from floating loss to floating profit, with ETH long positions reaching a floating profit of $6.46 million.

 - Gradual Profit Taking

-- Painful Liquidation
+- Painful Cut Loss

-On February 25, when the price of Bitcoin dropped to $89,000, the whale was forced to liquidate 1,783.48 BTC at an average price of $89,138, totaling $159 million, while the average opening price was as high as $100,320.
+On February 25, Bitcoin's price once dropped to $89,000, forcing the whale to cut losses at an average price of $89,138 for 1,783.48 BTC, totaling $159 million, while the average opening price was as high as $100,320.

 Subsequently, the whale completely closed all 5,185 BTC, incurring an overall loss of $24.32 million, but claimed that some profits were not accounted for by the software, and the overall capital remained intact.